-The new TV immediately turned heads due to its sheer size, but dig a little deeper and it becomes clear this isn’t just another massive TV for the early-adopting one percent.
+The new TV immediately turned heads due to its sheer size, but dig a little deeper and it becomes clear this isn’t just another massive TV for the early-adopting 1 percent.
 This is a shot across LG’s OLED bow, and it could very well be an OLED killer in the long term.

 In theory, MicroLED should offer perfect blacks, excellent color, and near-perfect off-angle viewing.

 To understand why MicroLED is such a big deal, we need a quick refresher on how modern-day TVs work: Presently, what we call LED TVs are really LCD panels with a bunch of LED lights behind them.
-LCD screens can’t make their own light, so it’s necessary to shine light behind them in order to get a picture.
+LCD screens can’t make their own light, so it’s necessary to shine a light behind them in order to get a picture.

-The reason OLED TVs get such great reviews is because OLED panels are what we call an “emissive display” technology.
+The reason OLED TVs get such great reviews is that OLED panels are what we call an “emissive display” technology.
 Each pixel in an OLED screen makes its own light — no backlights necessary.
 The advantages of an emissive display like OLED are perfect black levels, excellent color, and near-perfect off-angle viewing — in a nutshell, OLED is excellent at everything LCD/LED TVs are not.
 The downside to OLED?
 Because they are made with organic compounds, they are expensive to make, somewhat limited in brightness, and can suffer burn-in under the most excruciating viewing scenarios.

 The exciting thing about MicroLED is that it is also an emissive display, but unlike OLED, it doesn’t rely on organic compounds to make light.
 In theory, MicroLED displays should offer perfect blacks, excellent color, and near-perfect off-angle viewing, just like OLED, but they should also be even brighter, very slim, immune to burn-in, and, in the long run, less expensive to make than OLED.

-In addition to promising stellar picture performance, Samsung’s MicroLED TVs are based on a modular system, allowing users to customize the size the of their screen, with potential to grow it in the future.
+In addition to promising stellar picture performance, Samsung’s MicroLED TVs are based on a modular system, allowing users to customize the size the of their screen, with the potential to grow it in the future.
 For now, since this is a brand-new technology, Samsung is only offering a MicroLED TV in a huge, 146-inch package.
 But, as has always been with massive first-time introductions, the tech in the TV will trickle down to smaller and less expensive TVs over the next few years.

 Samsung isn’t the only company looking into MicroLED.
-Reports began to surface last year that Apple was experimenting with its own displays using the technology, but it seems that the company has an entirely different use case in mind.
+Reports began to surface in 2017 that Apple was experimenting with its own displays using the technology, but it seems that the company has an entirely different use case in mind.
 Recent reports indicate that instead of massive displays, Apple plans to use MicroLED for tiny screens, like the one used in the Apple Watch.
 While it has yet to be confirmed by the company, sources say that Apple has produced a prototype watch with a MicroLED display, and we could see models using the technology on sale within a few years.